maybe-hello-world/maybe-hello-world.github.io/_pages/about.md

 For detailed information on publications see: [Publications](https://maybe-hello-world.github.io/publications/)

 <ol>
-{% for post in site.publications reversed | where: "selected", true %}
+{% for post in site.publications reversed | where: "selected" %}
   {% include archive-single-paper-custom.html %}
 {% endfor %}
 </ol>